Table of Contents

 A few real-world examples that affected large corporations include:

-- SolarWinds: In 2020, attackers injected a backdoor into the SolarWinds update distribution process, leaving corporate and government production servers open to remote access.
+- SolarWinds: In 2020, attackers injected a backdoor into SolarWinds’ update distribution process, leaving corporate and government production servers open to remote access.
 Numerous organizations fell victim to data breaches and security incidents.

-- Kaseya: The REvil ransomware infected MSP software used to manage thousands of customer environments, allowing attackers to demand $70 million from MSP customers.
+- Kaseya: The REvil ransomware infected MSP software that managed thousands of customer environments, allowing attackers to demand $70 million from MSP customers.

 - Codecov: Attackers infected the Codecov Bash uploader to automatically send reports to customers.
 With malicious code injected into its scripts, attackers eavesdropped and stole customer data from Codecov servers.

 - NotPetya: NotPetya was fake ransomware used to trick users into paying a fee, but no private key was ever delivered, leaving victims with data and monetary loss.
-The attack started when a Ukrainian update application was infected with malicious code.
+The attack started when malicious code infected a Ukrainian update application.

 - Atlassian: In 2020, security researchers found that Atlassian apps were vulnerable due to an exploit against their Single Sign-On (SSO) procedure.
-Using SSO tokens, attackers could access applications and perform actions related to the user account.
+Using SSO tokens, attackers accessed applications and performed actions related to the user account.

 - British Airways: British Airways suffered a data breach after the Magecart supply chain attack compromised their transaction system and disclosed sensitive information.

-- Community housing non-profit: Attackers spoofed a vendor domain to trick non-profit employees into divulging sensitive data so that attackers could steal £1 million of rent money.
+- Community housing non-profit: Attackers spoofed a vendor domain to trick non-profit employees into divulging sensitive data so that attackers could steal £1 million in rent money.

 Because supply chain attacks target developers and manufacturers outside of your organization’s control, they are difficult to stop.
 You should always review any code or hardware before installing it on your infrastructure.
-Security professionals will also perform a penetration test on these components to ensure that they do not have any unforeseen vulnerabilities maliciously injected into your system or exploitable ones accidentally introduced into the system.
+Security professionals can perform a penetration test on these components to ensure they don’t have any maliciously injected system vulnerabilities or exploitable ones accidentally introduced.

-Although supply chain attacks are outside your control, you can still follow several strategies to avoid becoming a victim.
-Here are a few strategies:
+Although supply chain attacks are outside your control, you can still employ the following strategies to avoid becoming a victim:

 - Limit privileged accounts: Lateral moves across a network are common in supply chain attacks that compromise high-privileged accounts.
 Limiting access to only a few accounts and ensuring accounts can only access data necessary to perform a function also limits risk.

-- Staff training: Training staff to understand the importance of cybersecurity and the many ways that they can detect and defend against insider threats has been proven to reduce risk.
-Security awareness training helps to ensure that individuals understand and follow certain practices to help ensure the security of an organization.
+- Staff training: Training staff to embrace the importance of cybersecurity and how to detect and defend against insider threats reduces risk.
+Security awareness training ensures that individuals understand and follow certain practices to help optimize an organization’s security.

 - Implement an Identity Access Management (IAM) system: An IAM provides a centralized dashboard for administrators to control data access and create and disable accounts across the entire enterprise.
-The advantage is that administrators can better manage permissions on the network in one location and identify potential privilege mismanagement.
+The advantage is that administrators can better manage network permissions in one location and identify potential privilege mismanagement.

 - Work with zero trust architecture (ZTA): Instead of trusting authenticated users, a zero trust environment assumes that all applications and users could be attackers and require reauthorization and authentication for every data access request.

-- Identify vulnerable resources: In a risk assessment, a professional will audit all resources on the network and identifies which ones are most vulnerable and contain the most risk.
+- Identify vulnerable resources: In a risk assessment, a professional audits all resources on the network and identifies the most vulnerable ones with the most risk.
 Administrators can then prioritize cybersecurity controls on the riskiest infrastructure and protect any resources attackers could target.

 - Minimize access to sensitive data: For sensitive data, including intellectual property and files containing trade secrets, organizations must limit access to only high-privilege users and monitor successful and unsuccessful access requests to identify any compromises.

 - Be aware of insider threats: Human error is a primary attack vector for phishing and social engineering threats.
-Your risk assessment and review should also identify potential insider threats and human errors that could result in a severe data breach or compromise of your system.
+Your risk assessment and review should also identify potential insider threats and human errors that could result in a severe data breach or compromised system.